robloxdevplays/odin-landing-page/logs.md

 ## Coding Sesh (1 hour) | 2023/05/12
 Completed the rest of the quote section and made the 2 remaining sections.
 Used a mix of margin and flex which I don't think is necassarily bad.
 But need to improve, all good looks WAY better than my most recent project.

+## Coding Sesh (1 hour)
+Finished the project I like how it looks most importantly I like the smoothness and workflow I now have I think it's more important than the final results which I do think also looks good.